 Make a packing list early

-Begin making your packing list at least a couple of weeks before you’re scheduled to leave.
+Begin making your packing list at least two weeks before you’re scheduled to leave.
+That will give you plenty of time to remember and add items that you initially forgot.
 Pack everything except last-minute items a day ahead of time so you’re not rushing around getting stressed right before you walk out the door.
-Write down a list of those things that can’t be packed until the last minute and put the list with your luggage so you can double check to make sure you have everything you need.
+Write down a list of those things that can’t be packed until the last minute and put the list with your luggage, so you can double check to make sure you have everything you need.

 Reduce the stress of air travel

 Tell the airline you are disabled when you make the reservation.
 Request a bulkhead aisle seat and allow yourself extra layover time when changing planes so that even if the flight is running a little late, you will be able to make your connecting flight without rushing.
 Even if you don’t normally use a wheelchair, request that one be waiting for you curbside and at the gate of each stop on your trip.